SpaceG/spaceg.github.io/_posts/2018-09-14-Java-introduction-to-java-what-is-java.markdown

 <h1>What is JAVA?</h1>

-Bevor we start with the JAVA-PLATTFORM. you can aks your self ?

 Java is a programming language and a computing platform for application development.
 It was first released by Sun Microsystem in 1995 and later acquired by Oracle Corporation.
 It is one of the most used programming languages.